-You may need to encourage them to step out into nature — or at least your backyard — with some of the best outdoor games and activities.
-Our list of the top outdoor family games and activities are so fun that you may even want to go outside and join in yourself.
-(Just be sure to close the door on the way out, so the neighbors don’t mistake your home for some sort of barn-house.)
+You may need to encourage them to step out into nature — or at least your backyard — with some of the best outdoor games and activities you can find.
+Our list of the top outdoor lawn games, garden games, and backyard games for families to play outside are so fun that you may even want to join in yourself.
+Ahead you’ll find the 14 best outdoor games and activities of 2021 (because where else are we going?).

 If your family loves in-the-car games like I Spy and Slug Bug, you can keep the fun going by playing this scavenger hunt game once you arrive at your destination.
 (As an added advantage, you won’t have a permanent bruise on your upper arm like you get with Slug Bug.)